The Ecumenical Storehouse has five primary resources with which to conduct its ministry:

 2. Some smaller items that are not donated in sufficient quantity are purchased.
 Every client receives a fresh, new pillow for each family member.
 Other items typically purchased are bed frames, heaters, fans, towels, silverware, can openers, and cookware.
 Some of these items are purchased from local businesses at cost.

 Although the Storehouse does not require much in the way of operating money to perform its ministry, there are expenses.
 In addition to paying for the items mentioned above, cash donations from churches, individuals, sales, etc. are also used for the rent, utilities, insurance, and other basic necessities to operate the ministry.
-(Grants are used exclusively for purchase of items for the clients.)
-These operational expenses amount to only about 4.3% of the resources used in 2016.
+(Most of our grants are restricted to the purchase of items for the clients.)
+These operational expenses amount to only about 12.8% of the resources used in 2022.

-Most of the client families served by Ecumenical Storehouse live in Anderson County (58% in 2016), but clients also come from Roane, Campbell, Morgan, Scott, and other nearby, Counties.
+Most of the client families served by Ecumenical Storehouse live in Anderson County (61% in 2022), but clients also come from Roane, Campbell, Morgan, Scott, and other nearby counties.
 In the past few years, clients from twelve additional counties from Hamilton to Sullivan have been assisted.
 Many of the clients are from among the vast number of Appalachian poor in the area.
 Other clients have generally been able to make it on their own, but a house fire or storm has destroyed everything.
 Still others are abused women, sent for assistance in establishing a new home.
 All are in need, and they have nowhere else to turn for the service the Storehouse provides.